hireshBrem/prompt-engineer-mcp-server/README.md

 ## How It Works

-The server uses Claude by Anthropic via LangChain to intelligently reformat your prompt for better results.
+The server uses Claude 3 Sonnet by Anthropic to intelligently rewrite your prompts for better results.
 It enhances your prompt by:

-1. Adding clear structure with appropriate headers
+1. Adding clear structure and context
-2. Specifying expected outputs and requirements
+2. Specifying requirements and expectations
-3. Including language-specific best practices
+3. Including language-specific considerations
-4. Clarifying context and constraints

-If no Anthropic API key is available, it falls back to a simple template-based formatter.
+4. Optimizing for AI IDE understanding

 ## Features

-- **Structured Prompt Engineering**: Automatically structures prompts for optimal results
+- **Intelligent Prompt Engineering**: Uses Claude 3 Sonnet to rewrite prompts for optimal results
-- **Task-Specific Templates**: Specialized formats for code generation, debugging, refactoring, and explanations
 - **Language-Aware**: Customizes prompts based on target programming language
-- **Easy Integration**: Works seamlessly with Cursor and Claude Desktop
+- **Easy Integration**: Works seamlessly with Cursor and other AI IDEs

-## Tools

-- **format_cursor_prompt**
-  - Engineers raw prompts into structured templates for better results
-  - Inputs:
-    - `prompt` (string): The raw prompt that needs engineering
-    - `task_type` (string, optional): Type of task (code_generation, debugging, refactoring, explanation, other)
-    - `language` (string, optional): Target programming language
+- **Low Temperature Setting**: Uses 0.2 temperature for consistent, structured output

 ## Configuration